trankov/pytermcss/readme.md

 print(bi('This text is bold and italic.'))
 ```

 Note that the string you called with the object will be stored in `text` property until you assign a new value to it.
-If you want just print a random string usng the style but keeping the main text value unchanged, use `display()` method.
+If you want just print a seldom string using the style but keeping the original text unchanged, use `display()` method.

+Most often in this case we have no need to save the last text value.
+But this is part of the functionality described in the next section.

+If you don't need to use the same text repeatedly, just don't worry about it and use the library as if this feature didn't exist.

 ```python
 print(b('This text is bold.'))